open-telemetry/opentelemetry-collector-contrib/pkg/telemetryquerylanguage/tql/README.md

 If numeric values are of different types, they are compared as `float64`.

 For numeric values and strings, the comparison rules are those implemented by Go.
 Numeric values are done with signed comparisons.
 For binary values, `false` is considered to be less than `true`.

 For values that are not one of the basic primitive types, the only valid comparisons are Equal and Not Equal, which are implemented using Go's standard `==` and `!=` operators.

 A `not equal` notation in the table below means that the "!=" operator returns true, but any other operator returns false.
+Note that a nil byte array is considered equivalent to nil.

 | base type | bool        | int64               | float64             | string                          | Bytes                    | nil                    |